 Step 3.
 Withdraw your Ontology

-It’s a good idea to withdraw your cryptocurrency funds once you’ve secured them as they will be a lot safer in your wallet than left on the exchange.
+It’s a good idea to withdraw your assets once you buy Ontology as they will be a lot safer in your wallet than left on the exchange.

 How to trade Ontology– step-by-step guide

 If you’re only interested in trading and not looking to buy and own cryptocurrency, you won’t need to set up a wallet.
 Instead, you’ll be speculating on the rise and fall of your chosen cryptocurrency’s value.

 Finding a broker is easy these days as there are plenty out there.
 However, you should do some homework and check a few out before you decide which one you’re going to go with as they all offer different features and levels of support.
 Some brokers are set up for the pros and others are perfect for novices.
 Two of the biggest and most popular brokers right now are eToro and Plus500.

 Once you’ve decided on a broker, the next thing on your to-do list should be to put down a deposit.
 When the deposit has gone through, you’re good to go, but we recommend you start with a demo account before you jump in and begin trading on your live account.
 Setting up a demo account will help you get familiar with the platform and give you a chance to witness the ebb and flow of your cryptocurrency’s value without risking your money.